-How to fix ‘Error downloading “App”.
-There is insufficient space on the device‘
+How to fix Error downloading “App”.
+There is insufficient space on the device

 - Select an app and tap on it.
 Now tap on Move to SD Card.
 See the below screenshot.
 Here, I was moving Candy Crush Saga that generally occupies huge space.
-After moving those apps to Memory Card, you will find space to install more apps.
+After moving those apps to Memory Card, you will manage space to install more apps.

-- Warning: You should not move those apps to SD Card that generally keep themselves open always such as Viber, Facebook Messenger, Whats App, Skype, Fring, etc. Because, after you move apps to SD Card, those apps will not be able to open themselves when you restart your Android device.
-But, in order to get real-time notifications from those apps, you shouldn’t move them to the SD Card.
+Also, you should not move apps (such as Messenger, WhatsApp, etc) to SD Card that generally need to be active when you open your device.
+After you move apps to SD Card, those apps will not open when you restart your Android device.
+Also, in order to receive real-time notifications from those apps, you shouldn’t move them to the SD Card.
 You should consider moving all games, web browsers and other big apps, which occupy lots of space, to SD card.

-Remember, by clearing data or cache, the particular app might lose data.
-Google Chrome, for example, will lose all history, settings, search history, saved passwords, etc. It will seem as if the app is installed for the first time in the device, if you choose to ‘clear data’ or ‘clear storage’.
+Also, remember, by clearing data or cache, the particular app might lose data.
+Google Chrome, for example, will lose all history, settings, search history, saved passwords, etc. It may seem as if the app is installed for the first time on the device if you choose to ‘clear data’ or ‘clear storage’.